BarbaraBZBS/sopekocko_old_p6/README.md

 ##SO PEKOCKO##

-**this is a project formerly created with Angular/http 7, it has been updated for Angular 16 and some deprecated packages have been removed**
+**this is a project formerly created with Angular/http 7.
+It has been updated for Angular 16, some deprecated packages have been removed.**
-**and issues might occur.
+**That is why issues might occur.
 Make sure to install all necessary packages and the app should run fine**

 For the back end of this MVP :